Table of contents

 2. Enter a configuration for a VSI-certified solution.

-In the following example, the following configuration parameters are set:
+In this example, the following configuration parameters are set:

 SAP VSCAN edit